djmjs/Agent-Tool-Orchestration/README.md

 ### How I avoided the "Topic Bleeding"
 When a user sends a message:

-1.The system first checks if the message is relevant to the previous conversation context.
+- The system first checks if the message is relevant to the previous conversation context.
-2.If the similarity score is low (e.g., user switches from "What is RL?" to "Search for stock prices"), the system detects this as a topic switch.
+- If the similarity score is low (e.g., user switches from "What is RL?" to "Search for stock prices"), the system detects this as a topic switch.
-3.It clears the short-term memory, effectively starting a new session.
+- It clears the short-term memory, effectively starting a new session.
-4.The query is then processed as a standalone question, preventing "topic bleeding" (e.g., the reformulator won't try to combine "stock prices" with "RL").
+- The query is then processed as a standalone question, preventing "topic bleeding" (e.g., the reformulator won't try to combine "stock prices" with "RL").